-There are different types of gambling for every risk-taker in the world—lottery, betting on sports such as horse racing and boxing, and casino games like craps and poker.
+There are different types of gambling for every risk-taker in the world—lottery, betting on sports such as horse racing and boxing, and if you like high risk, high reward gambling activities you should start playing at unlicensed online casinos in Germany.
 Considering that winning chances in gambling are based on the players’ skills, this venture can be highly likened to sports.
 With this emerges the question: should gambling be classified as a sport?

 Before we explore this question, let us look first at the definition of two important concepts.
 First, gambling is defined by Merriam Webster as the practice of risking money or other stakes in a game or bet with an uncertain outcome, whereas sports is defined as a competitive physical activity in which an individual or a team competes against others for pleasure.